korc/onefile-websrv/README.md

 - `-acl` option will define mapping between URL paths and required roles
   - path is defined by regular expression
+  - you can specify HTTP methods (GET, POST etc) separated with commas in curly braces before path regexp
   - `:` separates alternate roles (OR operation)
   - `+` makes all specified roles to be required (AND operation)
     - can be used to implement multi-factor auth